 If your budget is a little larger, and you want to help your homesteading loved one really get ahead of the game, then help them purchase solar panels to have renewable energy.

-Actually, we are making this investment this year.
+We are making this investment this year.
 I am really excited and can’t wait to share our experience with you guys.
-This is a gift that could certainly help with being more self-sufficient and save a ton of money, too.
+This is a gift that could certainly help with being more self-sufficient and save a lot of money, too.

 9. Greenhouse Kit

 A greenhouse is an invaluable piece of a homestead.
-We actually have two.
+We have 2.
 One is a cold frame and the other is heated.
-I use it to grow veggies in the winter, seedlings, and my fodder year round so it doesn’t smell in my house.
+I use it to grow veggies in the winter, seedlings, and my fodder year-round so it doesn’t smell in my house.

 10. Compost Barrel

 However, it is expensive to buy.
 The good news is you can make your own.
-Having a compost barrel makes the job a ton easier as well.
+Having a compost barrel makes the job a lot easier as well.

 11. Cold Frames